yanghengtang/tp/docs/UserGuide.md

 # Features

-The features are broken down to into:
+The features are categorised to into:
 - [Patient Management Features](#patient-management-features)
 - [Doctor Management Features](#doctor-management-features)
 - [Appointment Management Features](#appointment-management-features)